brianthuynh10/bth-project/README.md

    - This purpose of this transformation will be useful for my investigation.
 To do this, we first assume that a person is on 2,000 calorie diet, we take the Perent Daily Value of the recipe multiply it by 50 (the suggested ammount of protein for a 2,000 calorie diet) the divide it by 100 to express the current percentage as a fraction.

+### Univariate Analysis

+In this analysis, I examined the distribution of the protein (in grams) in the recipes.
+In the plot below, one could determine that the distribution is skewed to the right.
+This suggests that most recipes on Food.com aren't extremely high in protein.
+WE could see that as we move more and more to the rigt the prescence of greater protein values is lessens

+px

+### Bivariate Analysis

+### Interesting Aggregates

+## Assessment of Missingness

+### NMAR Analysis

+### Missingness Dependency

+## Hypothesis Testing

+#### Conclusion of the Permutation Test

+## Framing Prediction Problem

+## Baseline Model

+## Final Model

+## Fairness Analysis